Caribou Herds and Ranges

 Status of the Herds

-The Beverly Herd – A Beverly herd calving ground survey conducted by the Government of Nunavut (GN) in 2018 shows the herd has decreased significantly since the last population estimate was developed by the GN in 2011.
-The latest results show the Beverly herd has decreased significantly from about 136,600 to about 103,400 animals.
+The Beverly Herd – A Beverly herd calving ground survey conducted by the Government of Nunavut (GN) in 2018 showed the herd has decreased significantly since the last population estimate was developed by the GN in 2011.
+The results showed the Beverly herd has decreased significantly from about 136,600 to about 103,400 animals.
 This represents a slow decline in herd size of 3-4% per year between 2011-2018.

 The survey also showed a decrease in the number of breeding females on the calving ground from 81,000 in 2011 to about 61,000.